 EAG can help determine what caused the defect or why the AM part does not meet the mechanical requirements.
 For example, in Laser Directed Energy Deposition (L-DED), it is known that porosity defects are related to flow rate of the fill gas and the path of the gas flow.
 Additionally, solidification rate and heat extraction influence residual stress leading to cracks in the L-DED parts.
 The scan strategy is known to highly influence the grain structure in the various types of Direct Energy Deposition (DED).
 Laser Powder Bed Fusion (L-PBF) is most sensitive and best at controlling microstructural evolution but keyhole porosity is a common defect.
 Some Electron Beam-Powder Bed Fusion (EB-PBF) systems can preheat the build volume to a high enough temperature for recrystallization, whereas L-PBF system may not have the capability.
 Post AM heat treatment is common to help optimize microstructure and thereby mechanical properties.

-Contact us today for your Additive Manufacturing needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your additive manufacturing needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.